 Listed in the document below titled "Senior Academic and Administrative Officers - Generic Position Descriptions" are positions which a campus may choose to make SAAO without submitting the position to the EHRA Subcommittee of the HR Council for prior approval.
 The position must match the position requirements as described.
 Except as noted, only one of each position may exist on a campus.
 If a campus chooses to designate a position as generic, the EHRA subcommittee of the HR Council shall be notified in writing.

 Senior Academic and Administrative Officers - Generic Position Descriptions

-EPA SAAO Tier I positions are approved by the Board of Governors.
-EPA SAAO Tier II positions are approved by the Division Personnel Administrator and the Chancellor before being reviewed by the UNC Human Resources Advisory Board.
+EHRA SAAO Tier I positions are approved by the Board of Governors.
+EHRA SAAO Tier II positions are approved by the Division Personnel Administrator and the Chancellor before being reviewed by the UNC Human Resources Advisory Board.
 The Human Resources Advisory Board (HRAB) recommends the action approval or denial to the University President, who is the final approving authority.

 Recruitment and Employment

-The Office of EPA Personnel strives to ensure exceptional customer service in recruitment and staffing activities for candidates and hiring departments.
-In collaboration with the Divisions and the Office of Equity and Diversity, we assist with recruitment and employment for EPA Non-Faculty, EPA Faculty, and SAAO positions.
+The Office of EHRA Personnel strives to ensure exceptional customer service in recruitment and staffing activities for candidates and hiring departments.
+In collaboration with the Divisions and the Office of Equity and Diversity, we assist with recruitment and employment for EHRA Non-Faculty, EHRA Faculty, and SAAO positions.

 For Search Committees and Hiring Officials

 EPA Recruitment Compliance Review Process

 Table of Comparison of SPA and EPA Positions

 The University offers a variety of employment opportunities for Faculty, Professionals, Staff, and temporary positions.
 Position vacancies of all types are listed at the link below.
 East Carolina University is an Affirmative Action/Equal Opportunity employer.
 Women, minorities, veterans, and individuals with disabilities are encouraged to apply.